Searching for dark jets with displaced vertices using weakly supervised machine learning: Proposed search

 We first select for dijet events with displaced objects, as will be described in section~\ref{ev_select_section}.
 Next we define signal and background regions in dijet invariant mass based on a mediator mass and resonance width hypothesis.

 An event classifier is obtained according to the following procedure.
 As in Tag N' Train~\cite{Amram:2020ykb}, each of the two leading jets in each event may be assigned a signal- or background-rich \emph{weak label} according to some condition on the ``other jet'' (among the two) in the event.
 In Tag N' Train, the ``other jet'' condition was based on an autoencoder output, which is fully signal model independent.
-We propose to use some model assumption, namely the fact that dark jets will often have more constituents than SM jets.\footnote{One could also design an analogous search that would be sensitive to scenarios in which BSM jets have fewer constituents than SM jets.} Therefore, we choose jet constituent count, $n_{\mathrm{obj}}$, as our weak classifier.
-The two jets are ordered by descending $p_T$ and labeled $j_1$ and $j_2$.
+We propose to use some model assumption, namely the fact that dark jets will often have more constituents than SM jets.\footnote{One could also design an analogous search that would be sensitive to scenarios in which BSM jets have fewer constituents than SM jets.} Therefore, we choose jet constituent count, $n_{\mathrm{obj}}$, as our weak classifier.\footnote{Other quantities, such as the number or the properties of the displaced vertices in the jet, could serve as alternative weak classifiers.
+Since our goal is to define a model-independent search, we want the criterion defining the weak labels to be simple and general and not optimized for any particular scenario.
+The more detailed use of the various features that might distinguish signal from background in each particular scenario is left to the neural network.} The two jets are ordered by descending $p_T$ and labeled $j_1$ and $j_2$.
 Signal-rich labels are assigned to jets within the signal region for which the other jet constituent count is greater than some chosen threshold $n^S_{\mathrm{obj}}$.
 Background-rich labels are assigned to jets coming from the entire mass range (signal region and sidebands) for which the other jet constituent count is smaller than some chosen threshold $n^B_{\mathrm{obj}}$.
 Using these S/B-rich labels, two classifiers are trained, one on $j_1$s and the other on $j_2$s.
-The product of the two jet classifier predictions is used as a final event classifier.
+We define our test statistic for the event as a whole to be the product of the two jet classifier outputs.
+This quantity will tend to have higher values for signals than for background events.
 To avoid inference of events used for training, the data should be split into $k$-folds.
 The preceding steps should be repeated $k$ times, each time leaving a different fold out of training.
 The event classifier not trained on a given fold is used to classify the fold events.